php-fig/fig-standards/proposed/http-client/http-client.md

     /**
      * Sends a PSR-7 request and returns a PSR-7 response.
      *
-     * Every technically correct HTTP response MUST be returned as-is, even if it represents an HTTP
-     * error response or a redirect instruction.
-     *
      * @param RequestInterface $request
      *
      * @return ResponseInterface